SalomePlatform/smesh/doc/salome/gui/SMESH/input/pattern_mapping.rst

 	#.
 The first line indicates the total number of pattern nodes (N).
 	#.
 The next N lines describe nodes coordinates.
 Each line contains 2 node coordinates for a 2D pattern or 3 node coordinates for a 3D pattern.
 Note, that node coordinates of a 3D pattern can be defined only by relative values in range [0;1].
 	#.
 The key-points line contains the indices of the nodes to be mapped on geometrical vertices (for a 2D pattern only).
 Index n refers to the node described on the n-th line of section 2.
 The index of the first node is zero.
 For a 3D pattern the key points are not specified.
 	#.
 The remaining lines describe nodal connectivity of elements, one line for each element.
 Each line holds indices of nodes forming an element.
 Index n refers to the node described on the n-th line of section 2.
 The first node index is zero.
-There must be 3 or 4 indices on each line for a 2D pattern (only liner 2d elements are allowed) and 4, 5, 6 or 8 indices for a 3D pattern (only linear 3d elements are allowed).
+There must be 3 or 4 indices on each line for a 2D pattern (only linear 2D elements are allowed) and 4, 5, 6 or 8 indices for a 3D pattern (only linear 3D elements are allowed).

 A 2D pattern must contain at least one element and at least one key-point.
 All key-points must lie on boundaries.